-- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer), can give some control of tortrix moth caterpillars.
+- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Ultra 2, Neudorff Bug Free Bug and Larvae Killer), can give some control of tortrix moth caterpillars.
 These pesticides have a very short persistence and so may require reapplication to keep caterpillar numbers in check

 - The systemic neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra) is also available

 Follow label instructions when using pesticides.
 On edible plants make sure the food plant is listed on the label and follow instructions on maximum number of applications, spray interval and harvest interval.
 Plants in flower should not be sprayed due to the danger to bees and other pollinating insects.
 Inclusion of a pesticide product does not indicate a recommendation or endorsement by RHS Gardening Advice.
 It is a list of products currently available to the home gardener.

 Pesticides for gardeners (pdf document)